 Add double-sided tape or glue above the score lines.
 Press the faceted heart piece and the scored heart piece against each other to bring the card together and finish it.
 The back heart piece will bend at the score lines when the card is opened.

-Now all that's left to do is write a personal message (we'll leave that part to you!) and make your sweetie's day.
+Now all that's left to do is write a personal message and make your sweetie's day.

 Send your loved ones an extra special note with these handmade creations.